codio/site/source/docs/teacher/create/addstudents.html.md

 ---
-title: Adding Students - Invite
+title: Adding Students - Invite by Token
 class_name: docs
 full_width: true
 ---

-You can add students to your classes.
+You can add students to your organisation and your class in one easy step by giving each student a unique two-word phrase called a token.
+A student will create a Codio account, enter the token and will automatically be added to the your organisation and the correct class.
 To do this follow the steps below:

 1. From the **My Classroom** area, click on your class to open it.
 <img alt="authtoken" src="/img/docs/manage_classes/year_10_class.png" class="simple"/>